jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 One could, at run-time, write batch job scripts which check the features of the node they were assigned, and choose to execute code highly-optimized for that node's CPU.

+!!!
+Tip
+    See most available tag info for the cluster's node with `sinfo -o "%25N %50f %20G" | less`
 ## Current tag categories
 Currently we have defined features for: